 Concord, NH 03305

 Although the BRC is designed for beginners, not every rider passes the class on the first try.
 Students who do not pass the first time may register for a second class and try again.
 Students who complete the entire class but do not pass the riding evaluation may be eligible to take an Intermediate Rider Course.
-The fee for the BRC is $110 and the fee for the Intermediate Rider Course is $50.
 Students should call the Motorcycle Rider Training Office at (603) 227-4025 for more information.

 Adobe Acrobat Reader format.
 You can download a free reader from Adobe.